 Brand Usage Guidelines

 The Brand Usage Guidelines must be adhered to by any organization that wishes to use the brand mark to promote their organization and/or the Colorado Springs region.
 These are protected marks that can not be altered by the user.
-If your proposed usage is not covered within these guidelines, please contact someone on the CVB Marketing Staff to discuss your plans before proceeding with design or production.
-Contact information is at the bottom of this page.
+If your proposed usage is not covered within these guidelines, please contact someone on the VCOS Marketing Staff to discuss your plans before proceeding with design or production.
+The contact information is at the bottom of this page.

 The main fonts used in the brand marks are Pragmatica Slabserif and Verlag.
 Each organization must purchase these fonts if they wish to use them in their communication and marketing materials.
 Here are links to purchase these fonts (though there are additional sites where these fonts may be purchased).
-The CVB does not endorse one font vendor over another.
+Visit Colorado Springs does not endorse one font vendor over another.
 Links have been provided for convenience only.

-Amy Long has been with the CVB since June of 2006.
+Amy Long has been with VCOS since June of 2006.
 She oversees advertising, publications, the website, communications, partnership and events.
 She has a BS in Commerce from the University of Virginia and an MBA from the University of North Carolina.
 Amy volunteers as Board Chair for Keep Colorado Springs Beautiful and as part of the clean-up crew for Bear Creek Dog Park.
-Her Aussie, Dodger, is never far from her side, and he is featured in the main article of the 2017 Vacation Planner.
+Her Aussie, Dodger, is never far from her side, and he is not too sure how he feels about his new bother, Vincent.